STAT-JET-ASU/DataScience1/Schedule/ScheduleS2019.md

 <div class="rmdnote">
 <ul>
 <li>Our <a href="https://registrar.appstate.edu/sites/registrar.appstate.edu/files/asu_spring_2019_exam_schedule.pdf">final exam time</a> is Thursday May 09 @ 2:00pm in our usual classroom.
-You will give your final presentations to your peers at this time.</li>
+You will give your final presentations to your peers at this time and complete Reflection #15.</li>
 </ul>
 </div>